 of your feet, so that the whole body begins to tilt forward and

 Therefore hold the head firmly against the wall whilst you

 As long as you keep the head touching the wall, the head will

 be kept firmly in place.

-back and forth, but to achieve the desired effect, focus on a spot
+shoulders back and forth, but to achieve the desired effect, focus

 As the shoulders make a full rotational movement towards the